addrummond/jsonstream/Readme.md

 p.AllowTrailingCommas = true
 ```

-Call the `Tokenize` or `TokenizeAllowingComments` with a byte
+Call the `Tokenize` method with a byte slice to obtain an
-slice to obtain an [iterator](https://pkg.go.dev/iter) over a sequence of
+[iterator](https://pkg.go.dev/iter) over a sequence of tokens:
-tokens:

 ```go
 for tok := range p.Tokenize(input) {